 Ubud is about 37km north of Ngurah Rai International Airport in Bali, Indonesia.
-It takes about a minimum of 1 hour 30 minutes to get to Ubud via private car.
+It takes about 1 hour 30 minutes to get to Ubud via private car.

 You can arrange with your hotel for transportation from the airport.
 It might be the easiest option.
-Pre-Arranged transportation costs about IDR 300,000.
+Pre-Arranged transportation costs about 300K IDR.

 Or you can hire transportation at the airport.
-It might feel chaotic because there will be a ton of people approaching you to offer you a ride to Ubud.
-And you must haggle with the drivers to get the best price.
+It might feel chaotic because there will be many people approaching you to offer you a ride to Ubud.
+And you must negotiate with the drivers to get the best price.
 To avoid chaos, I always pre-arrange a pick-up with my hotel.

 How to get around Ubud

-Exploring the town of Ubud on foot is possible.
+While you are in the town of Ubud, you can easily walk around on the main streets.
 And it might be a good idea to do that because there are many shops, restaurants and things to see along the way like the Sacred Monkey Forest and Saraswati Temple.

 However, beyond the town, it is best to travel around Ubud with a scooter.
 There are many scooter rentals in Ubud Town, and it costs about 60K IDR per day (not including petrol).